 2022-10-23: DF/DFRPG: Dragons have remarkably low ST.

-If this matters to you, boost dragons’ ST (or just add Load ST so there’s no mucking with dam) to grant SM+3, +4, and +5 dragons effective ST scores of at least, oh, 35, 60, and 80, respectively.
+I’m not saying that’s wrong; maybe these dragons are skinny types, surprisingly fragile once you get past the thick scales.
+But if you’d prefer more size-appropriate power, boost dragonsβ ST (or just add Load ST so thereβs no mucking with dam) to grant SM+3, +4, and +5 dragons effective ST scores of at least, oh, 35, 60, and 80, respectively.

 (I notice the giant ape, ice wyrm, and slugbeast following this discussion with great interest.)